Otonomy (NASDAQ:OTIC) Releases Earnings Results, Misses Expectations By $0.02 EPS

-Otonomy (NASDAQ:OTIC – Get Rating) posted its quarterly earnings data on Sunday.
-The biopharmaceutical company reported ($0.20) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.18) by ($0.02), MarketWatch Earnings reports.
+Otonomy (NASDAQ:OTIC – Get Rating) announced its earnings results on Monday.
+The biopharmaceutical company reported ($0.20) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.18) by ($0.02), MarketWatch Earnings reports.
 Otonomy had a negative return on equity of 72.42% and a negative net margin of 20,278.95%.
-During the same period in the prior year, the company posted ($0.20) earnings per share.
+During the same quarter in the previous year, the business posted ($0.20) EPS.

 Otonomy, Inc operates as a biopharmaceutical company.
 It engages in the development of therapeutics for neurotology.
 The firm’s product pipeline includes OTIVIDEX (dexamethasone) Meniere’s disease, OTIPRIO (ciprofloxacin otic suspension) acute otitis media with tubes (AOMT), OTO-313 (gacyclidine) tinnitus, OTO-413 (BDNF) hidden hearing Loss, OTO-510 (otoprotectant) prevent CIHL, OTO-6XX (hair cell regeneration) severe hearing loss.